-Netflix is bringing Jenny Han’s To All the Boys I’ve Loved Before to the big screen in August.
-The trailer, which was released on June 21st, asks the question “What if all the crushes you ever had found out how you felt about them ... all at once?”
+Netflix brought Jenny Han's To All the Boys I’ve Loved Before to the big screen in August, and the sweet high school rom com became an instant hit.
+The novel and its adaptation ask the question, “What if all the crushes you ever had found out how you felt about them ... all at once?”

 To All the Boys I’ve Loved Before is the story of Lara Jean, a 16-year-old who writes letters to all the boys she’s ever loved.
 Through a comedy of errors, the boys all get these letters in the mail–and each of them get a firsthand look into the deepest depths of Lara Jean’s heart.